COVID-19-Israel/Covid-19-data/README.md

 http://18.196.160.214/rest/

 ## Contact us:
-Found problams with the data?
+Found problems with the data?
 Have some good ideas and want to help?
 You can contact us at: iddo.waxman@gmail.com